kelvtm/Study-Sync/README.md

 - ✅ GitOps workflow with ArgoCD
 - ✅ Comprehensive monitoring with Prometheus & Grafana
 - ✅ Infrastructure as Code with Terraform & Helm
-- ✅ Container orchestration on Kubernetes (EKS & KOPS)
+- ✅ Container orchestration on Kubernetes (EKS)

 ---